 Testing on your baby will include imaging exams like an MRI (magnetic resonance imaging) that uses a magnetic field and radio waves to create an image of your baby’s brain and a CT scan (computerized tomography scan) that uses a series of X-ray images and computer images to create detailed, cross-sectioned images of your baby’s brain.

 Brain bleeds are most likely to occur in preterm infants during birth or the first few days of life.
 They can also happen to healthy babies born without injury or other difficulties.
 However, the smaller the baby, the more likely they will be at risk for brain bleeds and other neurological and intellectual disabilities.

 There is no treatment for infant brain bleeds.
 Doctors will identify the brain bleed, find out the cause of the infant brain bleeding, and stabilize it.
 However, medical treatments like blood transfusions may occur if the baby loses blood quickly.

 According to Johns Hopkins, apnea is a condition that often occurs in newborns and causes temporary pauses in breathing.
 Premature infants are more likely to suffer from apnea than full-term babies.

-Your newborn may suffer shoulder dystocia when their head emerges from the birth canal, but their shoulders become stuck, which can require additional maneuvering to facilitate your baby’s delivery.
+Your newborn may suffer shoulder dystocia when their head emerges from the birth canal, but their shoulders become stuck, which can require additional maneuvering to facilitate your baby’s delivery, leading to brain bleeding.

-According to a study in the Journal of Prenatal Medicine, shoulder dystocia occurs most often in larger-than-usual infants.
+According to a study in the National Library of Medicine, shoulder dystocia occurs most often in larger-than-usual infants.
 It can lead to fractures in your baby’s collarbone, fractures to their upper arm, or a brachial plexus injury.
 It can also lead to brain damage and, in some cases, might prove fatal.

 Recovering Compensation for an Infant Brain Bleed